usersencille/OpenSCADHelp/README.md

 # OpenSCADHelp

+You can find the html version in this link (at the current state of course): http://sencille.es/OpenSCADAcademy/index.html

 OpenSCAD Help Project is a compilation of help information about OpenSCAD and some libraries.

 Any programming language has two parts to learn.
 The language syntax and himself instructions and the common libraries of constructed instructions.